vikas-bandaru/exciting-java/docs/resources/test/class_defs/self_check/class_defs.md

 8. Write declarations for storing the following quantities.
 Choose between integers and floating-point numbers.
 Declare constants when appropriate.
-   a.
-The number of days per week
+   1. The number of days per week
-   b.
-The number of days until the end of the semester
+   2. The number of days until the end of the semester
-   c.
-The number of centimeters in an inch
+   3. The number of centimeters in an inch
-   d.
-The height of the tallest person in your class, in centimeters
+   4. The height of the tallest person in your class, in centimeters

 9. What is the value of `mystery` after this sequence of statements?